 \section{Introduction}

 Markov chains on graphs are very simple stochastic processes but serve in many applications, and so the class of such processes has been an important research focus.
-In particular, various properties of reversible Markov chains on graphs are known to be equivalent to those of electrical networks, and the analysis of them has seen remarkable progress in recent decades \cite{Lyons_Peres_16_Probability,Levin_Peres_17_Markov,Barlow_17_Random}.
+In particular, various properties of reversible Markov chains on graphs are known to be equivalent to those of electrical networks, and the analysis of them has seen remarkable progress in recent decades \cite{Barlow_17_Random,Levin_Peres_17_Markov,Lyons_Peres_16_Probability}.
 The theory of resistance forms established by Kigami \cite{Kigami_01_Analysis,Kigami_12_Resistance} is a generalization of this research direction.
 In \cite{Kigami_01_Analysis}, Kigami introduced a class of metrics called resistance metrics, which is a generalization of effective resistance on electrical networks, and in \cite{Kigami_12_Resistance}, he showed that, on a resistance metric space equipped with a Radon measure of full support, there exists a naturally associated Markov process, which corresponds to a continuous-time Markov chain on an electrical network.
-Originally, the theory of resistance forms was developed for the analysis on fractals, but recent research \cite{Croydon_Hambly_Kumagai_17_Time-changes,Croydon_18_Scaling,Noda_pre_Convergence} has confirmed that the theory is also useful for the study of scaling limits of Markov chains and their local times on electrical networks.
-The results in \cite{Noda_pre_Convergence} are generalizations of those in \cite{Croydon_Hambly_Kumagai_17_Time-changes,Croydon_18_Scaling}, and in that paper, it is proven that if a sequence of electrical networks equipped with measures converges in the local Gromov-Hausdorff-vague topology and satisfies the non-explosion condition and the metric-entropy condition, then the associated continuous-time Markov chains and their local times also converge.
+Originally, the theory of resistance forms was developed for the analysis on fractals, but recent research \cite{Croydon_18_Scaling,Croydon_Hambly_Kumagai_17_Time-changes,Noda_pre_Convergence} has confirmed that the theory is also useful for the study of scaling limits of Markov chains and their local times on electrical networks.
+The results in \cite{Noda_pre_Convergence} are generalizations of those in \cite{Croydon_18_Scaling,Croydon_Hambly_Kumagai_17_Time-changes}, and in that paper, it is proven that if a sequence of electrical networks equipped with measures converges in the local Gromov--Hausdorff-vague topology and satisfies the non-explosion condition and the metric-entropy condition, then the associated continuous-time Markov chains and their local times also converge.
 In this paper, we establish a similar result for discrete-time Markov chains, which are of interest in their own right, naturally appearing in studies of algorithms, for example.
-It seems easy to derive the convergence result for discrete-time Markov chains from the result for continuous-time Markov chains in \cite{Noda_pre_Convergence}, and this is true for the convergence of sample paths (see Proposition \ref{5. prop: convergence of processes} below).
-However, to understand the discrete local times, more care is needed, and there are some non-trivial steps in the proofs.
-Indeed, to prove our main results, we show new results on resistance forms and discrete-time Markov chains on electrical networks.
-We characterize and study extended Dirichlet spaces associated with resistance forms in Section \ref{sec: resistance forms}.
-The results are applied to the study of traces of electrical networks in Section \ref{sec: electrical networks}.
-These will be useful for studying approximations of processes on compact spaces.
-This is also an important contribution of this paper.